Invisible Hearing Aids

-Hello all, we regularly receive enquiries via our website for people requesting information about addressing their hearing loss.
-Sometimes people are looking to upgrade their existing hearing aids.
-A really common request we hear with enquiries is for ‘invisible hearing aids’.
+At HAB Hearing we are regularly asked for information about addressing hearing loss.
+Sometimes people are new to hearing aids and sometimes they are looking to upgrade their existing hearing aids.
+A really common request we hear is for ‘invisible hearing aids’.

 ‘Invisible’ translates in hearing aid speak as ‘IIC’, an acronym for ‘invisible in canal’.
 This desire for invisible hearing aids seems to crop up more with people new to hearing aids.
 When people have worn hearing aids for a few years or more the focus often moves more towards the performance aspect of hearing aid technology with less emphasis on the cosmetic aspect…. but not always.